ambitus/pyracf/common/downstream_fatal_error.md

 &nbsp;

 As stated, `DownstreamFatalError` may also be raised if there is a problem with the data pyRACF passes to IRRSMO00.
-In this situation, you can review `DownstreamFatalError.request_xml` and the `DownwstreamFatalError.result_dictionary` for more information.
+In this situation, you can review `DownstreamFatalError.request_xml` and `DownwstreamFatalError.result` for more information.

 ###### Python Script
 ```python